 17. PPC Specialist

 You use tools on different sites to check data and see how well things are going.
-How much money you make in this job depends on things like how long you have been doing it and where you live.
+How much money you make in this job depends on how long you have been doing it and where you live.

 18. Graphic Designer